|Date Opened||1/25/2019 3:00:00 PM|

 SPECIAL REQUIREMENTS: Membership in the California State Bar.

-Knowledge: Some knowledge of legal principles and their application; legal research methods; the principles and practices of criminal law and the principles and practices of civil law required for positions assigned to Consumer Affairs.
+Knowledge: Thorough knowledge of legal principles and their application; legal research methods; principles and practices of criminal law; principles and practices of civil law required for positions assigned to Consumer Affairs; California Criminal Law; rules of the courts, procedures and policies of the District Attorney's Office; and principles of supervision and administrative practices may be required for some positions.

 Ability to: Analyze and apply legal principles and precedents to legal problems; present statements of fact, law and argument clearly and logically in written and oral form; act as an effective trial advocate; establish and maintain effective working relationships with those contacted during the course of work and adhere to ethical standards.